-About 3 years ago my mom gifted us a NutriBullet and we couldn’t have imaged that the smallest, simplest and (one of the) less expensive blenders would achieve literally everything we have ever needed in the kitchen.
+About 3 years ago my mom gifted us a NutriBullet and we couldn’t have imagined that the smallest, simplest, and most inexpensive blenders would achieve literally everything we have ever needed in the kitchen.

 Our family has found a pretty good balance when it comes to the use of the dishwasher.
-Because we are a family of 5 and throughout the day 4 of us are usually home we tend to dirty a lot of dishes.
+We are a family of 5 and throughout the day 4 of us are usually home.
+Because of this, we tend to dirty a lot of dishes.

-To save space on our counter tops and keep things looking clean, there are great in-the-sink dish dryers.
+To save space on our countertops and keep things looking clean, there are great in-the-sink dish dryers.
 These can be used on the other side of your sink to neatly store washed dishes and allow them time to dry.

 Plastic bags are my mortal enemy.
 They are terrible for the environment and they can so quickly take over my kitchen.

 Check out some of these seriously adorable reusable bags that are capable of fitting absolutely everything you need into them!

-Yes, clean up would be easier but it’s a huge waste of environmental resources, and can end up causing you to throw away more garbage bags at the end of the week.
+Yes, clean up would be easier but it’s a huge waste of environmental resources and can end up causing you to throw away more garbage bags at the end of the week.

 I know most people are turned off to the idea of having more dishes to do.
 But really, what’s a few plates?
 When it comes to you and your family at dinner time, using paper plates really won’t cut back on dishes time or water wasted.
 At least not by much!

-Again, paper towels are something that are basically obsolete in our house.
-Anytime I needed to wipe my hands off, especially when cooking, I tended to use our nice towels or I’m constantly turning the water off and on.
-That’s when I got these amazing flour sack rags.
-They are thin, easy to store and super easy to grab and use as a rag.
+Not wanting to waste water or ruin out things, I looked into using flour sack rags.
+They are thin, easy to store, and super easy to grab and use as a rag.
 Whether you like to clean your hands or tidy up the counter tops, these versatile rags do it all.

 Chances are, you have heard about the downfalls of using plastic.
 Things like BPA that are bad for you and all the rest that is bad for the environment.

 Yes, I am one of those people who washes Ziplock bags.
 We do use them on occasion for freezer storage but have made a huge effort to cut back on disposable plastic.

 A downfall os this is of course needing to find more room for storage.
 Personally, I am OK with a one time purchase that I feel is better for the environment and ultimately the better choice in the long run.

-Obviously, the main use was for making cupcakes and muffins without having as much waste at the end.
-The other great thing about these liners is that you can also use them as snack containers or separators in the kids’s lunch bin.
-These work perfectly for breakfast muffins or make ahead omelets!
+Obviously, the main use is for making cupcakes and muffins without having as much waste at the end.
+However, another great thing about these liners is that you can use them as containers or separators in the kids’ lunch bin!

-Plus, makers like this single cup maker can be really wasteful when it comes to the amount of K cups that are wasted.
-I’m so glad to hear they have reusable cups now, but I can’t help but think most people don’t use them.
+I had also learned that Kreurigs can be really wasteful when it comes to the amount of K cups that people use.
+They now offer reusable cups, but I can’t help but think most people don’t use them.
 Especially when they make buying so many fun varieties so easy!